-The City of Chicago Department of Cultural Affairs and Special Events (DCASE) is currently accepting Idea Submissions for its new Neighborhood Access Program.
 The goal of this program is to support the cultural vitality of every Chicago neighborhood via grant programs and partnerships designed to be responsive to the complex needs of individual communities.
-Through its pilot year, this program will offer direct grants for all types of community-based arts and culture activities.
+This program will offer direct grants for all types of place-based arts and culture activities.

-1) Narrative: Provide a brief written narrative describing your idea.
+1) Narrative: Provide a brief written description of your idea.

 2) Recording: Provide a 5-minute video or audio recording describing your idea.
 (Video does not need to be highly edited. iPhone videos are fine!)